computefoundation/gnu-linux-shell-scripting/README.md

 * [Get the ID, name, class, PID, etc. of the active window.][main-info-command-single#x11]
 * [Return a file for a command by locating or recursively searching for it (module).][modules#file]
 * [Check if a WLAN device is soft blocked.][main-info-command-single#hardware]
-* [Run a command in the terminal from outside of it (keybind utility).][utilities#keybind]
+* [Open a new terminal and run an initial command in it.][utilities#general]
 * [Run a countdown timer in the terminal.][utilities#miscellaneous]
 * [Bash utility functions (array, string, http, etc.).][bash_utilities#bash_utilities]
 * [Get contact info from an Android device.][android#android]
 * [Send an sms using an Android device.][android#android]

+## Not Included

-This is a non-exhaustive list of the type of scripts this repository does not contain:
+Here is a list of the type of solutions this repository does not contain:

 * File formatting or converting, such as BMP to JPEG or CYMK to RGB colors.
 * Text formatting
-* OS and application function specific.
+* OS or application function specific.
 * Solutions requiring very little research.

 ## packaged-utilities Repository